cdli-gh/cdli-gh.github.io/pages/research/research_introduction.md

 MTAAC tasks Gantt chart: <http://cdli-dev.org/gantt/mtaac_work/>

 ### Framework
 All tasks that pertain to the development of the CDLI software platform except high-level design should appear here.
-Any problems with CDLI in its current state should also appear here.
+Any problems with CDLI in its current version (2017-2018) should also appear here.

 Tasks (in the form of GitHub issues): <https://github.com/cdli-gh/Framework/issues>
 Kaban board of the issues: <https://waffle.io/cdli-gh/Framework>